MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 A **multi-core processor** is a single computing component with *two or more independent actual processing units* (called "cores"), which are units that read and execute program instructions.

-Although multicore chips were designed for game playing, they are becomming more and more popular in scientific computing.
-Now days, dual–core, quad–core, or even sixteen–core chips are commun on modern computers.
+Although multicore chips were designed for game playing, they are becoming more and more popular in scientific computing.
+Nowadays, dual–core, quad–core, or even sixteen–core chips are common on modern computers.
 These chips attain more integrated speed with less heat and more energy efficiency than single–core.

 As an example: The *Sparc64-IXfx chip* has 16 Sparc cores that run at 1.85GHz and delivers 236 GFLOPS of double-precision floating point operations.
 Bellow the real architectural design of the chip:

 ![Fujitsu's Sparc64-IXfx processor](https://regmedia.co.uk/2011/11/20/fujitsu_sparc64_ixfx_chip.jpg)

-**High Performance Computing**
+**High-Performance Computing**

 High-performance computing (HPC) is the use of **parallel processing** for running advanced application programs efficiently, reliably and quickly.
 The term applies especially to systems that function **above a TFLOP** or 10^12 floating-point operations per second.
 The term HPC is not a synonym for supercomputing, technically a supercomputer is a system that performs at the currently highest operational rate of more than a PFLOPS (10^15 floating-point operations per second).